mozilla/pontoon/docs/admin/deployment.rst

    Adds some additional django apps that can be helpful during day to day development.

 ``EMAIL_HOST_PASSWORD``
    Optional.
-Password for the SMTP connection (no e-mail will be sent if not defined).
+Password for the SMTP connection (default: ``'apikey'``, no e-mail will be sent if it is set to an empty string).

 ``EMAIL_HOST_USER``
    Optional.
 Username for the SMTP connection (no e-mail will be sent if not defined).